Faster Fene: Plot

 Banesh tracks down the photo-studio & gets all the details of the suspect.
 Meanwhile, the manager of Photo-studio informs his boss about Banesh who is trying to get information about the suspect.
 His boss is Appa, a mafia don who runs a syndicate that manipulates admissions to colleges.
 Banesh, with his sharp wit, is able to get rid of the goons & returns home.
 The name of the suspect is Amol & Banesh sets to find him.
 He finally locates him at the medical college at Tuljapur.
 Amol reveals that he is not the murderer, but hiding out of fear because he is an eyewitness.
 The goons of Appa also reach the college at the same time & Banesh once again rescues Amol & himself from them.

 Later Amol reveals the complete sequence of events.
 Amol is a coach for medical entrance exams & approached by Appa's men to appear as a dummy for some other student.
 Amol coming from a poor family is enticed by the money & agrees to do it.
 That's how he comes to Pune & appears for the exam.
 He is identified by Banesh's friend who was a student at Amol's coaching institute & figures out the whole thing.
 He informs the examiner & requests him to call the principal.
-The examiner is part of Appa's syndicate & he calls Appa instead of principal.
-Appa comes to the college & stalk him to his hostel.
+The examiner is part of Appa's syndicate & he calls Appa instead of the principal.
+Appa comes to the college & stalks him to his hostel.
 There they murder him to erase all the evidence.
 Amol witnesses this & runs away from the scene.

 Banesh tries to understand Amol's dilemma and leaves him at Bhagwat's house.
 Bhagwat promises Banesh that he would take care of Amol.
 At night, when Banesh and Bhu-bhu leave to track Appa, Appa's henchmen attack B.R.
 Bhagwat's house and injure him.
-When Banesh returns, he asks Bhagwat about Amol and Bhagwat says thathe has locked Amol in the wardrobe to keep him safe.
+When Banesh returns, he asks Bhagwat about Amol and Bhagwat says that he has locked Amol in the wardrobe to keep him safe.
 Appa calls Banesh and tells him that Pillai has captured Aboli and if he wants that Aboli, Bhagwat and him to be safe;Then he should bring Amol to his place.

 Banesh hospitalizes Bhagwat and brings Amol to the goon's place.
 There he goes away with Aboli and Amol shouts at him saying that he is a cheater.
 The goons later realize that the person they captured is not really Amol, but he is Rahul Khamkar, who was the student in place of whom Amol was giving the exam.
 Rahul is revealed to be the son of the education minister.
 Banesh manages to showcase Rahul and Amol's confession in front of media in a conference.
 Banesh chases Appa to the roof and sedates him with his own insulin pen.
 He tells Appa that he has no way out as the police have found his black money.
 Appa and his goons are captured along with the education minister and other associates.